 • Is it portable: You can have the greatest breast pump in the world, but if it isn’t easy to take from place to place it won’t be a good choice for the workplace.

 • How does it get its power: Does the breast pump operate on a battery or does it come with a power cord?
-If you have a designated breastfeeding room, but there’s no power outlet, you’ll be in trouble when you go back to work.
+If you have a designated breastfeeding room, but no power outlet, you’ll be in trouble when you go back to work.

 Ask friends and family who have pumped in the past what they liked and didn’t like about their pump.